AY2425S2-CS2103-W11-2/tp/docs/UserGuide.md

 ### Listing all meetings : `meetings`

 Shows a list of all meetings in the address book.
+Currently, all meetings will be listed by default.
+This feature would be more useful in the future when other features such as filtering meetings have been implemented.

 Format: `meetings`